 If an algorithm has more than one parameter, pressing the Z knob cycles through them (unless the algorithm uses Z for Tap Tempo or some other purpose).
-The current parameter number is displayed briefly followed by its name.
+The current parameter number is displayed briefly (prefixed with 'P') followed by its name.

 The current parameter can also be selected by pushing in the S knob and turning it while holding it in.
-The parameter number is shown when you turn the knob; if you pause briefly without turning the knob, the parameter name is shown.
+The parameter number (prefixed with 'P') is shown when you turn the knob; if you pause briefly without turning the knob, the parameter name is shown.